This page last updated 2/16/2024

 The Boone and Crockett Club was founded by Theodore Roosevelt, along with other visionaries in 1887.
 The B & C Score sheets provide a method by which hunters can score their harvest.
 The sheets calculate both the gross size (overall antler/horn size with out any deductions) and the final size (which includes the deductions that occur with any loss of symmetry between the antlers/horns).
 The information on the B & C sheets is analyzed and utilized by the wildlife biologists at PCMS and the Colorado Parks and Wildlife each year prior to developing the hunting management plans for the area.
 PCMS requires that a B & C Score Sheet is submitted for any animal harvested with horns or antlers, including Plains Deer and Plains Elk harvested in GMU 147.
 Below is an example of a correctly completed B & C Sheet.

 The PCMS biologists would like to extend a big "thank you" to all the hunters who have provided their B&C scores sheets.
 Summaries of the data collected the last 5 hunting seasons at Pinon Canyon Maneuver Site (PCMS) are available below.
 Click the links to download a more detailed report.

 We haven't seen one in a few years, but if you do you can take it with a valid CO hunting license.
 Be sure you know the difference between an audad and a bighorn sheep. audad flier

 ATTENTION BOBCAT HUNTERS

 The Colorado Parks and Wildlife (CPW) has released Canada lynx in southwest Colorado and this threatened species can now potentially be found throughout the state.
-Please report any sightings to the CPW office and be very careful not to shoot a lynx while bobcat hunting.
+Please report any sightings to the CPW office and be very sure of your target while bobcat hunting.